 For the sight of the Cameron resembling and implicitly linked Moses-played by Christian Bale-leading his fellow Jews out of Egypt and to the promised land to the impotent dismay of the implicitly Lucas linked Pharaoh Ramses the Great-played by Joel Edgerton-reminded us that it was Cameron who led CGI enhanced film art and admiring audiences into the new millennium with the twilit and allegorical Zonebuster, AVATAR (2009), and not Lucas and his STAR WARS Tragic Trilogy.
 The choice of Edgerton as Pharoah Ramses the Great affirmed the film’s implicit intent, for he played the impossibly young Owen Lars in the STAR WARS Tragic Trilogy.
 His shaven head also evoked the shaven heads of the underworld denizens of THX 1138, reaffirming his implicit link to Lucas and the implicit intent of EXODUS: GODS AND KINGS.

-For his part, Luc Besson implicitly came to my support and roasted Sir Scott in the form of Singaporean gang leader, Mr. Jang-played by Choi Min-Sik-in his twilit and allegorical film, LUCY (2014), an implicit roasting affirmed by all of the film’s allusions to BLACK RAIN, LIFE IN THE DAY and THE COUNSELOR.
+For his part, Luc Besson implicitly came to my support and roasted Sir Scott in the form of Taiwanese drug gang leader, Mr. Jang-played by Choi Min-Sik-in his twilit and allegorical film, LUCY (2014), an implicit roasting affirmed by all of the film’s allusions to BLACK RAIN, LIFE IN THE DAY and THE COUNSELOR.
 As for the northern Reb, Sir Scott implied that he was in another and more garish upbeat mood when he teamed up again with Max, Scalia, Wolski, Yates, Chiwetel Ejidfor-who played Huey Lucas in AMERICAN GANGSTER-and Benedict Wong-who played Ravel in PROMETHEUS-on his next twilit, allegorical, Ozian themed and CGI enhanced Scott Free docufeature artbuster, THE MARTIAN (2015), based on the allegorical Andy Weir novel, The Martian (2011).

 ‘I’m definitely going to die up here